oskitone/poly555/poly555/docs/pcb-3.md

 ## Test it

-With the battery attached and power switch on, press S1 again.
+1. With the battery attached and power switch on, press S1 again.
 In addition to the LED being lit, you should now hear an audible tone out of the speaker!
+2. Try adjusting the pot at RV1.
+Turning it clockwise should make the frequency go up, and vice-versa.
+3. Try the same on the volume pot at RV21.
+Clockwise should make the sound quieter, and counter-clockwise will be louder.

 ### Troubleshooting

 - Check to see that the volume potentiometer at **RV21** isn't turned all the way down.
 - Check solder joints
 - Make sure battery still has power
-- Use a multimeter to confirm 7805 has 9v going in and 5v coming out, then confirm that's going from the button to R1.
+- TODO: more here?!